aaldayarova/house-price-prediction/README.md

+# House Price Prediction
-Supervised learning model built using Ordinary Least Squares algorithm in September 2024 for Advanced Machine Learning at Cornell Tech in collaboration with Maya Powell.
+A supervised learning model built using Ordinary Least Squares algorithm to predict house prices, as part of Cornell Tech's Advanced Machine Learning curriculum in collaboration with Maya Powell.